etlegacy/etlegacy-docs/skillrating.rst

 One another important reason why a skill rating system should only consider match results to compute the skill is that accounting for extra information given by in-game parameters might be abused by players.
 This can be very detrimental to team-based games, where players would try to maximize statistics that boost their skill (e.g. their own number of kills or awards) instead of doing what is best for their team to win.

-To give an exemple, let's consider the following: Which is the better player, the rambo medic that kills these 20 random enemies that are easy targets, or that one guy that smartly avoid fight but actually steals and retrieves the objective to win the map?
+To give an example, let's consider the following: Which is the better player, the rambo medic that kills these 20 random enemies that are easy targets, or that one guy that smartly avoid fight but actually steals and retrieves the objective to win the map?
 The former contributes a bit to the team, but it is the latter that makes the decisive move.
-Any system based on in-game parameters (such as number of kills) would give lot of credits to the first player and only a few to the second one, but it it he that did the most important part of the job.
+Any system based on in-game parameters (such as number of kills) would give lot of credits to the first player and only a few to the second one, but it is them that did the most important part of the job.
 By looking at only the outcome, and with the laws of probability, it is the real ability of making the team win that is measured on the long term.
 Such a skill rating also cannot be "farmed" with specific actions, but requires players to do their best to help the team to increase.

 In addition, in-game ranks are tied to the Skill Rating value when the system is enabled.
 Ranks thus provide a quick way to display the actual skill of players.
 When Skill Rating is disabled, the ranks will behave as they normally do by being tied to XPs.